 Q: Can I have a job while in the program?

-No. Our volunteers have full schedules with their work schedules, commitments to the program for things like Formation nights, and an obligation to be present to the community.
+No. Our volunteers have full schedules with their full-time service, commitments to the program for things like Formation nights, and an obligation to be present to the community.
 We provide the monthly stipend and other financial support to allow volunteers to be able to support themselves on those funds and reduce the necessity for an outside job.

 “You have been shown, O mortal, what is good and what the Lord requires of you: only to do justice, love goodness, and walk humbly with your God.” – Micah 6:8

 Q: Will I be able to apply to graduate or medical school while serving my year?

 Yes!
 Every year we have volunteers applying to school during their time of service.
 Volunteers get an allotted number of vacation days to use at their discretion throughout the year, and those who are travelling to school interviews are free to use their vacation days travelling if needed.